KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

     Style configuration for every layer.

 For marker there are multiple choices between a user can select.
-The first one is the standard marker, where a user can select only the marker color:
+The first one is the standard marker, where a user can select the marker color and size.
+The user can also select the border color if the position attribute is of type JSON or WKT:

 .. figure:: media/image483.png